thrandale/VS-Code-pico-tools/README.md

-# raspberry-pi-pico-create-project README
+# pico-tools README

-This is the README for your extension "raspberry-pi-pico-create-project".
+This is the README for your extension "pico-tools".
 After writing up a brief description, we recommend including the following sections.

 ## Features